failgood/failgood/README.md

 [the "the.orm" test suite](https://github.com/christophsturm/the.orm)
 or [the restaurant test suite](https://github.com/christophsturm/restaurant/tree/main/core/src/test/kotlin/restaurant)

-## Running the test failgood test suite
+## Running the Failgood test suite

 to run FailGood's test suite just run `./gradlew check` or if you want to run it via idea just run the `FailGoodBootstrap.kt` class.

 ## Test coverage

-Failgood works well with the kover plugin, and if you want real mutation coverage, there is also a pitest plugin.
+Failgood works well with the [kover](https://github.com/Kotlin/kotlinx-kover) plugin, and if you want real mutation coverage, there is also a pitest plugin.

-## Even faster tests; best practices
+## Even faster tests - best practices

 * avoid heavyweight dependencies. the failgood test suite runs in < 1000ms.
 That's a lot of time for a computer, and a great target for your test suite.
 Slow tests are a code smell.
 An unexpected example for a heavyweight dependency is